-I compose primarily instrumental game music⁽¹⁾ with inspirations as disparate as the Beatles, ’70s progressive rock, ’80s pop, ’90s game music, metal, jazz, Motown, disco, Godspeed You!
-Black Emperor, Brian Eno, and Johann Sebastian Bach (the single greatest composer ever to walk this Earth).
-I discuss many of my influences in my latest album’s acknowledgements.
-I’m told my music sounds like an amalgamation of them, which checks out – but while countless composers try to sound like Bach, no one else offers as many surprises as Bach does.
+I compose largely instrumental game music⁽¹⁾ with influences as varied as the Beatles, ’70s progressive rock, ’80s pop, ’90s game music, metal, jazz, Motown, disco, Godspeed You!
+Black Emperor, Brian Eno, & Johann Sebastian Bach, the single greatest composer ever to walk this Earth.
+I discuss several influences in a recent album’s acknowledgements.
+I’m told my music sounds like an amalgamation of them, which checks out – not that I could ever hope to offer as many surprises as Bach does: no one ever has.
 Legendary jazz fusion guitarist Pat Metheny perhaps put it best: “Compared to Bach… man, we all suck.”

 Some highlights of my recent/current output, roughly in reverse chronological order: